saeed-asle/FaceAuthentication/README.md

 The code provides the following features:

-1.Load Known Faces:
+Load Known Faces:
   * Loads known face encodings and names from a specified directory.
   * Handles errors during the loading process.
-2.Text-to-Speech Initialization:
+Text-to-Speech Initialization:
   * Initializes the text-to-speech engine.
   * Handles errors during the initialization process.

-3.User Authentication:
+User Authentication:
   * Authenticates users by comparing entered PINs with stored PINs.

 4.Video Capture and Face Recognition: